guigzzz/FastSudokuSolver/README.md

 ## How it works

 In order to be efficient, this program relies on a an implicit binary representation of the rows, columns and houses in order to check the presence of a naked or hidden single.
+The digits in each row, column and house can be reprensented using only 9-bits.
+This means that the information for which digits are present in each row, column and house can fit in 9 32-bit integers (where only 3*9=27 bits in each int will be used).

+Checking for naked singles in any given slot is done by OR-ing the 9-bit representations for the associated row, column and house and checking if there is only a single 0 bit.

+Checking for hidden singles can be done by first computing the potential digits for each slot in the sudoku (represented yet again with 9 bits) and AND-ing the 9-bit representations accross any given row, column or house.
+If there is only a single set bit, then there is a hidden single in that particular row, column or house.
+In practice, the code only checks for hidden singles overs rows and columns as checking over houses also did not bring a measureable increase in solving speed.

+Checking for hidden singles is clearly slower than checking for naked singles.
+Due to this, the program will prioritise checking for naked singles, and will fallback to hidden singles only if no naked singles are found.
+Similarly, the program will fall-back to a brute force search if no naked or hidden singles are found.